 All undergraduate students majoring in psychology are required to complete a minor.
-They are encouraged to minor in biology, business, chemistry, child development and family relations, mathematics, philosophy, or sociology, or to take a composite minor approved by the faculty adviser and chairperson.
+They are encouraged to minor in biology, business, chemistry, human development and family science, mathematics, philosophy, or sociology, or to take a composite minor approved by the faculty adviser and chairperson.
 For detailed course requirements, check the online course catalogs.

 Undergraduate Program Outcomes

 Psychology as a Career

 "Employers need people with communication skills; the ability to collect, organize, analyze and interpret data; and an understanding of human behavior.
 Psychology graduates may work in human resources or communications, while further education will open paths toward clinical practice and research."
 (American Psychological Association)